Code-Institute-Submissions/EliteFitness/TESTING.md

 # Manual Testing Of Elements On The Site

+### Responsiveness:

+To check the site was responsive and works correclty I used Chrome developers tools to simulate multiple devices and breakpoints.

+#### Devices:
+* Moto G4
+* Pixel 2
+* Galaxy S5
+* iPhone 5/SE
+* iPhone 6/7/8 & Plus
+* iPhone X
+* iPad
+* iPad Pro

+I also checked using different browsers.

+#### Browsers:
+* Google Chrome
+* Microsoft Edge
+* Mozilla Firefox

+I also used my own mobile device to check the site, and viewed it on a 27" and 24" monitor.

+#### Issues Found:

+* From viewing on devices I noticed a very small portion of whitespace between my footer and image gallery.
+    * I added padding to the bottom of the image gallery to fix this.
+* On Edge and Firefox I noticed there was whitespace under the footer on some of the pages.
+    * Padding added to the bottom of the footer fixed this.
+* There is also an occasional bug that occurs when viewing any page of the site on using developer tools.
+It usually occurs when viewing as a mobile device but sometimes on larger screen views.
+When opening the developer tools in responsive view, occasionally whitespace is seen running from top to bottom on the right hand side.
+If the page is open in developer tools as a large screen size, setting to a mobile device, closing developer tools and then re-opening causes this to appear.
+    * This disappears if a site button is selected, the page is refreshed, any change is made in developer tools or navigating
+    * I have checked my css and html and cannot see anything causing this.
+    * This does not occur when opening the site in the browser.
+    * This does not happen when I view the site on my mobile device.

 ### Navigation Bar:
 * Hover over the logo "Elite Fitness" to see it change colour.
 * The active page is a different colour to the other naigation links as we are currently on that page.